wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Get-VirtualNetworks -subscriptionFilter <filterexpression> [-outFile <outfilename>] [-excludeSubnets]

 -subscriptionFilter	mandatory.
-Lists networks in subscriptions matching the filter -outFile			writes output into semicolon-separated CSV format -excludeSubnets		will only list VNets, not subnets
+Lists networks in subscriptions matching the filter -outFile			writes output into semicolon-separated CSV file -excludeSubnets		will only list VNets, not subnets